nongnoochr/covid-buddy/devpost_project.md

 ## Inspiration
 The COVID-19 pandemic has been greatly impacting every life on earth.
 Not only the virus is so deadly, The World Health Organization (WHO) declared an "infodemic" of incorrect information about the virus that poses risks to global health([source](https://en.wikipedia.org/wiki/COVID-19_misinformation)).
 According to a study published by the National Bureau of Economic Research, areas of the country exposed to television programming that downplayed the severity of the pandemic saw greater numbers of cases and deaths—because people didn’t follow public health precautions ([source](https://www.scientificamerican.com/article/covid-misinformation-is-killing-people1/)).

-Combining with ongoing issues in the underserved communities which have a lack of access to medical facilities and healthcare, the impact of COVID-19 to the underserved communities is greatly amplified.
+Combining with ongoing issues in the underserved communities with a lack of access to medical facilities and healthcare, the impact of COVID-19 to the underserved communities is greatly amplified.

 The goal of this **COVID-19 Buddy** app to help users including those in the underserved communities to get a better access to healthcare when needed with accurate information and suggestion during the COVID-19 pandemic by leverage a power of **AI** and **IQVIA's HealthCare Locator Software Developer Kit (SDK)**.

 ## What it does

-The **COVID-19 Buddy** app is designed to be user-friendly with an easy access to the IQVIA's HealthCare Locator SDK as well as provide accurate information about COVID-19 which were collected from the trustworthy sources ([WHO](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/question-and-answers-hub), [CDC](https://www.cdc.gov/coronavirus/2019-ncov/faq.html), [FDA](https://www.fda.gov/emergency-preparedness-and-response/coronavirus-disease-2019-covid-19/covid-19-frequently-asked-questions)).
+The **COVID-19 Buddy** app is designed to be user-friendly with an easy access to the IQVIA's HealthCare Locator SDK as well as provide accurate information about COVID-19.

 The app consists of 3 major components including: